Things you can do on the day

 There are some things you could try that may help your child's vaccination appointment go smoothly.

-- call the practice or clinic to let them know if someone else is taking your child for vaccinations – or give the person a letter with your contact details
+let the practice or clinic know if someone else is taking your child for vaccinations

 What to expect after the appointment